aragon/evm-mirror/README.md

 #### Diff'ing two on-chain contracts

 Running `mirror diff` shows the diff between two on-chain contracts verified on Etherscan.
-By default it targets Ethereum Mainnet and in certain networks, the API is not required.
+By default it targets Ethereum Mainnet and in certain networks, the API key is not required.

 ```sh
 mirror diff \